franckdor/SILVI/README.md

 # SILVI
-a pipeline to facilitate in T-cell epitope selection
+A  pipeline to facilitate in T-cell epitope selection

+## Citation
+The paper describing this pipeline is available [here](link)

 ## Installation